UniversityOfHelsinkiCS/oodikone/README.md

 In development, backend and updater use the same redis, but in production they are separate.

-See also [older graph](documentation/Oodikone.png), which presents more information.
+See also the [older graph](documentation/img/oodikone.png) for more information.

 To read a bit more details about what updater-scheduler and updater-worker do, see their own READMEs: